 Under a collaboration agreement with Alimera, as amended in March 2008 (the "Prior Alimera Agreement"), the Company licensed to Alimera the rights to develop, market and sell certain product candidates, including ILUVIEN for DME, and Alimera assumed all financial responsibility for the development of the licensed products.

-In addition, the Company was entitled to receive 20% of any net profits (as defined) on sales of each licensed product (including ILUVIEN) by Alimera, measured on a quarter-by-quarter and country-by-country basis.
-Alimera was entitled to recover 20% of previously incurred and unapplied net losses (as defined) for commercialization of each product in a country, but only by an offset of up to 4% of the net profits earned in that country each quarter, reducing the Company's net profit share to 16% in each country until those net losses were recouped.
-In the event that Alimera sublicensed commercialization in any country, the Company was entitled to 20% of royalties and 33% of non-royalty consideration received by Alimera, less certain permitted deductions.
+The Company was entitled to receive a share of any net profits (as defined) on sales of each licensed product (including ILUVIEN) by Alimera, measured on a quarter-by-quarter and country-by-country basis, and Alimera was entitled to recover a share of previously incurred and unapplied net losses (as defined) for commercialization of each product in a country.
 The Company was also entitled to reimbursement of certain patent maintenance costs with respect to the patents licensed to Alimera.

-On July 10, 2017, the Company entered into a further amended and restated collaboration agreement (the "Amended Alimera Agreement"), pursuant to which the Company (i) licensed its then Durasert three-year uveitis product candidate (currently marketed by the Company as YUTIQ in the U.S.) to Alimera for regulatory approval and distribution under its ILUVIEN trade name in Europe, the Middle East and Africa ("EMEA") and (ii) converted the net profit share arrangement for each licensed product (including ILUVIEN) under the Prior Alimera Agreement to a sales-based royalty on a calendar quarter basis commencing July 1, 2017, with payments from Alimera due 60 days following the end of each quarter.
+On July 10, 2017, the Company entered into a further amended and restated collaboration agreement (the "Amended Alimera Agreement"), pursuant to which the Company (i) licensed its then Durasert three-year uveitis product candidate (currently marketed by the Company as YUTIQ in the U.S.) to Alimera for regulatory approval and distribution under its ILUVIEN trade name in EMEA and (ii) converted the net profit share arrangement for each licensed product (including ILUVIEN) under the Prior Alimera Agreement to a sales-based royalty on a calendar quarter basis commencing July 1, 2017, with payments from Alimera due 60 days following the end of each quarter.

-Following the completion of the Amended Alimera Agreement, the Company withdrew its previously filed EU marketing approval application and its EU orphan drug designation for YUTIQ, and Alimera filed a Type II variation in December 2017 for ILUVIEN for the treatment of non-infectious uveitis affecting the posterior segment of the eye in all seventeen European countries in which it previously received regulatory approval for ILUVIEN for DME.
+Following the completion of the Amended Alimera Agreement, Alimera filed a Type II variation in December 2017 for ILUVIEN for the treatment of non-infectious uveitis affecting the posterior segment of the eye in all seventeen European countries in which it previously received regulatory approval for ILUVIEN for DME.
 In March 2019, Alimera received regulatory approval for the uveitis indication.
-After the label for this new indication is finalized consistent with each such country's local requirements, Alimera has indicated that it plans to commercialize the product for this indication under its ILUVIEN trademark.
+After the label for this new indication is finalized consistent with each such country's local requirements, Alimera has indicated that it plans to commercialize the product for this indication under its ILUVIEN trademark

 Under the Amended Alimera Agreement, sales-based royalties started at the rate of 2%.
-Commencing December 12, 2018, the sales-based royalty increased to 6% on aggregate calendar year net sales up to \$75 million and to 8% on any calendar year net sales in excess of \$75 million.
-Alimera's share of contingently recoverable accumulated ILUVIEN commercialization losses under the Prior Alimera Agreement, capped at \$25 million, are being reduced as follows: (i) \$10.0 million was cancelled in lieu of an upfront license fee on the effective date of the Amended Alimera Agreement; (ii) commencing from December 12, 2018 and for calendar years 2019 and 2020, 50% of earned sales-based royalties in excess of 2% will be offset against the quarterly royalty payments otherwise due from Alimera; (iii) in March 2019, another \$5 million was cancelled upon Alimera's receipt of regulatory approval for ILUVIEN for the uveitis indication; and (iv) commencing in calendar year 2021, 20% of earned sales-based royalties in excess of 2% will be offset against the quarterly royalty payments due from Alimera until such time as the balance of the original \$25 million of recoverable commercialization losses has been fully recouped.
-At March 31, 2019, the remaining recoverable balance of these commercialization losses was approximately \$9.7 million.
+Commencing December 12, 2018, the royalty rate increased to 6% on aggregate calendar year net sales up to \$75 million and to 8% on any calendar year net sales in excess of \$75 million.
+Alimera's share of contingently recoverable accumulated ILUVIEN commercialization losses under the Prior Alimera Agreement, capped at \$25 million, are being reduced as follows: (i) \$10.0 million was cancelled in lieu of an upfront license fee on the effective date of the Amended Alimera Agreement; (ii) for the period from December 12, 2018 through calendar year 2020, 50% of earned sales-based royalties in excess of 2% will be offset against quarterly royalty payments otherwise due from Alimera; (iii) in March 2019, another \$5.0 million was cancelled upon Alimera's receipt of regulatory approval for ILUVIEN for the uveitis indication; and (iv) commencing in calendar year 2021, 20% of earned sales-based royalties in excess of 2% will be offset against quarterly royalty payments otherwise due from Alimera until such time as the balance of the original \$25 million of recoverable commercialization losses has been fully recouped.
+At September 30, 2019, the remaining recoverable balance of these commercialization losses was approximately \$9.2 million.